 IllumiNatal \i-ˈlü-mə-nāt-təl\ : enlightening birth

-IllumiNatal offers doula (birth support) services in the Greater Houston area, focusing on helping parents become informed and supporting them in their decisions in birth, whether at home, in a birth center, or at a hospital.
-Illuminatal also offers options for parenting education including baby wearing, cloth diapering, and car seat safety and installation.
+IllumiNatal offers doula (professional birth support) services in the Greater Houston area, focusing on helping parents become informed and supporting them in their decisions in birth, whether at home, in a birth center, or at a hospital.
+IllumiNatal also offers options for postpartum support, childbirth education, parenting education, and sibling preparation.

 I've been interested in birth for as long as I can remember.
 When I became pregnant with my first child in 2001, I spent countless hours reading and researching, intent on learning as much as possible about pregnancy, birth, and parenting.
 I knew I wanted a natural birth and, while I had friends giving birth at home, chose to go to a hospital because I was concerned about unrelated health issues.
 As the birth grew closer, we became less comfortable with that arrangement, but didn't believe we had any other options.
 After an amazing, empowering, natural labor, my son was born by cesarean.
 I would later learn that it was entirely unnecessary.